-Analytic and Qı nantitative Reasoning (Choose one course) 3
+Analytic and Quantitative Reasoning (Choose one course) ·)

-College Algebra
+MATH 1003 College Algebra

 MATH 1033 Mathematics for the Liberal Arts

 PHIL 1003 Introduction to Philosophy

-Logic
+PHIL 1023 Logic

-n ACT Math score of 22 or less (SAT Math 530 or less) must choose one of the MATH courses in this menu.
+^{}Students with an ACT Math score of 22 or less (SAT Math 530 or less) must choose one of the MATH courses in this menu.

-Choose one course) 3

-Fundamentals of Public Speaking (Also listed as SPCM 1003)

-FINN 2003 Personal Finance

-Artistic Engage ment (Choose one course) 3

-FINA 3113 Fine Arts: Art

-FINA 3123 Fine Arts: Music

-Fine Arts: Theatre

-Upon approval generic Fine Arts by the Dean of Interdisciplinary Studies, participation in the European Study Program earns 3 hours of credit.

-Civic Engageme ent in America (Choose one course) 3

-American National Government

-HIST 2003 United States History to 1877

-HIST 2013 United States History Since 1877

-The equivaler taken in sequester level course in offered at Ou (HEBR), Latinapproved languatived for not ppreciation and Communication

-eing (one course) 2-3

-KIN 1002 Concepts of Wellness

-KIN 2073 Health and Safety

-LST 2013 Outdoor Leisure Pursuits

-Total Credit H Hours for Flexible Core2 0-21

-EXPERIENTL AL CORE

-CHAP 1000 Chapel (7 chapel credits required) 0

-FINA 4011 Arts Engagement Series.

-TOTAL CRED IT HOURS FOR OUACHITA CORE CURRICULUM4 8-49

-0

-G (GODT)
+pose one course) Fundamentals of Public Speaking (Also listed as SPCM 1003) Personal Finance nt (Choose one course) FINA 3113 FINA 3123 FINA 3133 Upon approval by Fine Arts: Art Fine Arts: Music Fine Arts: Theatre the Dean of Interdisciplinary Studies, participation in the European Study Program earns 3 hours of generic Fine Arts credit.
+PSCI 2013 HIST 2003 in America (Choose one course) The equivalent a lower to highe already earned German (GERM be satisfied by of two semesters of credit must be earned in the study of a language other than English, taken in sequence from the level of competency.
+Students may not earn credit for a lower-level course in a language for which they have credit at a more advanced level.
+Languages offered at Ouachita include Chinese (CHIN), French (FREN), M), Greek (GREK), Hebrew (HEBR), Latin (LATN), Japanese (JAPN), and Spanish (SPAN).
+This menu may also an approved language-intensive, study-abroad experience in a non-English-speaking country.
+The menu is native speakers of English.
+KIN 1002 KIN 2073 g (one course) Total Credit Hours for Flexible Core EXPERIENTIAL CO CHAP 1000 Cha FINA 4011 Arts DRE apel (7 chapel credits required) TOTAL CREDIT HO DURS FOR OUACHITA CORE CURRICULUM48-49